meetar/fjord.style/about.md

 For many years, I worked as an animator, technical director, and designer on commercial, industrial, and artistic projects for animation, video game, and advertising studios.

-Since then, I've applied that experience as a visual technologist and product designer, leading interface research, design, and prototyping for security and GIS companies.
+Since then, I've applied that experience as a visual technologist and product designer, leading interface research, design, and prototyping efforts for companies that want to use pixels to show things to people.

-I'm currently open to new opportunities – <a href="#reachme">contact me</a>, view my <a href="./Peter-Richardson-CV.pdf">CV</a>, or check out some <a href="./case-studies">case studies</a> if you'd like to learn more.

 <div class="comments">Why "fjord.style"?</div>